sarahgemp/sarahgemp/README.md

 5. Deep Learning Seminar (PyTorch, Jupyter)

 #### ⚡Projects |
 Look pretty empty here?
 Most of my projects have been done in private Company repos/school repos.
-Please check out my old Github for some past projects. https://github.com/sarahgemp04
+Please check out my old Github for some past projects, or reach out for my resume to see more details! https://github.com/sarahgemp04

 #### 👯 Connect with me |
 On [LinkedIn](https://www.linkedin.com/in/sarahgemp)